capstone-engine/capstone/docs/cs_v6_release_guide.md

 **AArch64**

 - Updated to LLVM-18
 - Adding new instructions of SME, SVE2 extensions.
-With it the `sme` and `pred` operands are added.
+With it the new `sme` and `pred` operands are added.
 - System operands are provided with way more detail in separated operand.
+	- The `EXACTFPIMM` operand also sets the `fp` field.

 **PPC**